Uncrewed Triple Challenge

 Michigan's Aerospace Leadership

-Michigan is home to the Unmanned Aerial Systems Consortium (MUASC) and seven FAA UAS
+Michigan is home to the Unmanned Aerial Systems Consortium (MUASC).

-Michigan is home to the Unmanned Aerial Systems Consortium (MUASC) and seven FAA UAS Test Sites.
+Michigan is home to the Unmanned Aerial Systems Consortium (MUASC).

 Michigan ranks in the top 10 states in the nation for aerospace manufacturing attractiveness.